neilotoole/fifomu/README.md

 `fifomu.Mutex` implements the exported methods of `sync.Mutex` and thus is a drop-in replacement (and by extension, also implements `sync.Locker`).
+It also provides a bonus context-aware [`LockContext`](https://pkg.go.dev/github.com/neilotoole/fifomu#Mutex.LockContext) method.

 Note: unless you need the FIFO behavior, you should prefer `sync.Mutex` because, for typical workloads, its "greedy-relock" behavior requires less goroutine switching and yields better performance.
+See the [benchmarks](#benchmarks) section below.

 ## Usage